CalabreseLab/protocols/computational/GCP_seekr_protocol.md

-# SEEK on Google Cloud Platform
+# SEEKR on Google Cloud Platform

 This document contains details on how to setup and maintain the google cloud instance of our seekr webapp.
 Part of the sections are a little lacking, but hopefully they will improve over time.